Kymkim/modular-kbd/docs/firmware/firmware-architecture.md

 * The main loop processes the queue, sending keypresses to the master device.

 This unified queue system ensures **non-blocking, deterministic communication** between modules and the master, even under high data load.

-Ooo~ let’s give your UART message section a little sparkle ✨ and make it clearer, more structured, and easier to read.
-I’ll also fix formatting inconsistencies and clarify the purpose of each field. 💙

 ---

 # UART Message Structure